 Next you have the option to grab complimentary snorkel gear.
 If you simply plan on sitting on your inner tube without getting in the water, you probably won’t need any.
 Lastly, you enter the river and get your inner tube.
 Most people are given a single person tube, but given we wanted to take our small kids with us, we were given a much bigger two person tube, in the shape of a figure-8.
 The adult sits in the front hole, with the child in their lap.

 You’ll be glad to know that they take safety very seriously here.
-Lifejackets are mandatory for all water based activities and they enforce all minimum height restrictions for attractions (we know – we tried to get our daughter up the awesome new scenic lighthouse attraction, but she was just slightly too short).
+Lifejackets are mandatory for all water based activities and they enforce all minimum height restrictions for attractions (we know – we tried to get our daughter up the awesome new scenic lighthouse attraction, but she was just slightly too short and was denied access).

 Xel-ha takes its responsibility to the environment seriously as well, as evidenced by their Earthcheck Gold Certification.
 On its website Xel-ha asks its visitors to, “Help us preserve and care for our ecosystem!
 To avoid affecting the natural balance of the ecosystem, only the use of sunblock and sunscreen containing titanium oxide and zinc oxide is allowed in the Park.
 If your products don’t meet this requirement, at the Park entrance you will find an Information Booth where you can exchange your sunscreen for a free sample of a biodegradable product.
 Your sunscreen will be returned to you upon departure.”